 \subsection{Color Editing}

-Color editing for images has a long history and has been well-studied in many scenarios.
-Color editing in images is usually performed by 1) transferring color schemes from the reference image, 2) directly editing the color in a local region, or 3) directly editing the color schemes of an image.
-Many approaches exploit user guidance by drawing colored scribbles or roughly-drawn spatial markers; such approaches propose to recolor the image by propagating the desired color through the user's brushwork.
-Algorithms are designed to propagate the user-specified edits to other nearby regions of the image\cite{levin2004colorization, lischinski2006interactive, pellacini2007appwand, an2008appprop, xu2009efficient, chen2012manifold}.
-The problem is often formulated as an energy minimization problem where Euclidean distance or diffusion distance in some feature space is used to evaluate the affinity between pixels.
-Scribbles impose higher costs on users than reference-based or palette-based methods because the user must provide guidance both in spatial and color.
-Color transfer is another form of reference-based color editing in which an image takes on another reference image's color.
-Early color transfer approaches\cite{pitie2005n, reinhard2001color} change the colors of the source image based on the color distribution of a reference image.
-Reinhard et al. \cite{reinhard2001color} perform color transfer by matching the means and standard deviations of the source to reference images.
-Pitie et al. \cite{pitie2005n} explore color mapping between source and reference images leveraging probability density functions of colors.
-Histograms are wildly used to represent the color distribution of images.
-The color transfer is performed by matching the histograms of the source and reference images.
-Delon et al.\cite{delon2005automatic} propose a color transfer method that segments the color histogram to construct the palette and warp the source color using the optimal flow from the source palette to the target.
-While powerful, these color transfer methods provide very few editing controls to users other than the choice of a reference image.
+Color editing on images is a long-standing problem and has been well-studied in many scenarios.
+The challenge of color editing mainly lies in the extraction of editable color patterns.
+Failure of sorting out color patterns will cause the so-called ``color pollution'' issue, which implies color edits upon different targets are mixed up and produces contamination-like artifacts.
+Many approaches exploit user guidance in pattern extraction by drawing colored scribbles or coarse spatial markers.
+Such approaches aim to recolor the meaningful patterns in the image by propagating the desired color through the user's brushwork.
+Various algorithms \cite{levin2004colorization, lischinski2006interactive, pellacini2007appwand, an2008appprop, xu2009efficient, chen2012manifold} are designed to propagate the user-specified edits.
+The problem is often formulated as an energy minimization problem, where Euclidean distance or diffusion distance in feature space is adopted to measure the affinity among pixels.
+Drawing scribbles demands higher costs on the user side than reference-based or palette-based methods since users need to provide meaningful guidance both in spatial and color domains.
+Color transfer is another form of reference-based color editing, in which the source image absorbs the color patterns of another reference image.
+Early color transfer methods \cite{pitie2005n, reinhard2001color} change the colors of the source image based on the color distribution of a reference image. \citet{reinhard2001color} performs color transfer by matching the means and standard deviations of the source color distribution to the reference one. \citet{pitie2005n} explore a color mapping between source and reference images via color probability density function transferring.
+Histograms are wildly used to represent the color distributions of images. \citet{delon2005automatic} propose a color transfer method that segments the color histogram to construct palettes and warp the source color to the target by referring to the palettes.